realcodegod/PRODIGY_SD_2/README.md

-This task2 of prodigy software development internship.
+This is task2 of prodigy software development internship.